Easy and delicious recipes for every occasion.

-I definitely did not bring photog skills into food blogging.
-Quite the opposite has occurred.
+I definitely did not bring photography skills into food blogging.
+Quite the opposite occurred.

 Why name yourself "The Kitchen Girl"?

-Fun fact: If I attend your dinner party, I will be all up in your kitchen, helping you, until the last dish is washed…if you let me.
+Also, if I attend your dinner party, I will be all up in your kitchen, helping you, until the last dish is washed.
 What are friends for?!

 Ever attend culinary school?